Troubled waters: Can India and Pakistan bridge differences over river pact?

 Although the two countries are at loggerheads over the water treaty, experts say it's highly unlikely either nation will be looking to jettison it when they meet this week.

-However, talks are likely to be fraught with both nations keen to protect their own interests during the negotiations, especially with general elections on the horizon.
+However, talks are likely to be tense, with both nations determined to protect their own interests during the negotiations -- especially with general elections on the horizon.

 "Both countries can use the dispute as a tool to advance their political aims in the coming year," says Keller.